roryokane/decision-matrix-calculator-angular/README.md

 [![Project Status: WIP – Initial development is in progress, but there has not yet been a stable, usable release suitable for the public.](http://www.repostatus.org/badges/0.1.0/wip.svg)](http://www.repostatus.org/#wip)

+You can [view the current version](https://roryokane.github.io/decision-matrix-calculator-angular/) on GitHub Pages.

 Still in development.
 You can edit the list of choices and attributes, and edit the relative weights of attributes, but you can’t yet edit the matrix of ratings and have the best choice calculated for you.

-My next step is learning which features of Angular I can use to most naturally implement editing of the same data in a different part of the page, when one of the views edits the data abstractly instead of directly.
-I will need this to allow editing relative weights by dragging the percentage sliders, not just by editing the text field.

-You can [view the current version](https://roryokane.github.io/decision-matrix-calculator-angular/) on GitHub Pages.
+My next step is making the matrix of ratings be drawn dynamically, responding to changes in the lists of choices and attributes.

 ## How to run it